Creating a Telegram bot for Proxmox notifications

 -d text="$(echo "$TEXT" | cut -c1-4000)"

-Use Proxmox to call that script, or configure a small webhook receiver on a separate host that accepts JSON and calls this script.
-This approach is simple to understand and quick to test.
+Use Proxmox to call that script, or set up a small webhook receiver on a separate host that accepts JSON and calls this script.
+It is simple to understand and quick to test.

 Option B — tail logs and match